GSAI Postgraduate Bursary Scheme (COVID-19 Version)

-The German Studies Association of Ireland Postgraduate Bursary Scheme has been modified to better provide financial support to postgraduate students working in German Studies who cannot travel due to the pandemic, but nevertheless find themselves with additional expenses:
+The German Studies Association of Ireland Postgraduate Travel Bursary Scheme is intended to provide financial support to postgraduate students working in German Studies who need to travel nationally or abroad for the following purposes:

-- to undertake remote research at libraries and/or archives
+• to undertake research at libraries and/or archives

 Eligibility

-The scheme covers any of the above mention activities conducted between the date of award of the bursary and the end of the calendar year.
+The scheme covers any of the above-mentioned activities conducted between the date of award of the bursary and the end of the calendar year.
 The bursary cannot be used to cover costs retrospectively.

 There may be a second call for applications for the scheme in the autumn dependent on the association’s finances.
 This call will be issued via the GSAI distribution list to all paid-up members.